-The Hokuyo URG-04LX laser scanner generates 240° scans that measure the distance (NEW in 2009: up to 5.60 meters) of the closest objects.
-The resolution of the laser scanner is 0.36°.
+The Hokuyo URG-04LX laser scanner generates $240^{\circ}$ scans that measure the distance (up to 5.60 meters) of the closest objects.
+The resolution of the laser scanner is $0.36^{\circ}$ .
 The operator interface shows these scans with respect to the robot's position.
 With this information the operator is able to estimate distances to obstacles better than with video images only.
 The scanner is attached to the front of the robot as shown in Fig. 8(a).
 Detected obstacles (such as walls) are continuously integrated into the map.